 - parts of Salzburg.

-Unfortunately, wild camping is not permitted in Slovenia.
-You’re limited to designated Stellplätze, campsites, or private property with the owner’s permission.
+Unfortunately, wild camping is not allowed in Slovenia.
+You’ll need to stick to Stellplätze, official campsites, or arrange to stay on private land with the owner’s permission.

 Wild camping outside designated areas is also illegal in Montenegro.

-Camping in the wild is not allowed in Belgium either.
-Due to the dense population, you’d struggle to find a remote spot anyway.
-Belgium has Stellplätze, and it’s not forbidden to park overnight in any car park, as long as there’s no sign prohibiting it.
+Wild camping isn’t allowed in Belgium either.
+Due to the country’s dense population, you’d struggle to find a remote spot anyway.
+Belgium has Stellplätze, and you’re generally allowed to park overnight in any car park as long as there’s no sign prohibiting it.

 In Germany, you’re allowed to park for one night in any car park where there’s no explicit prohibition.
-Germans love their campervans, and you’ll find Stellplätze even in the middle of cities — Munich, for example, has several with a total capacity of several hundred pitches.
+The Germans love their motorhomes, and you’ll find Stellplätze even in the middle of cities — Munich alone has several with a total capacity of hundreds of spaces.

-Wild camping is not outright forbidden in France.
-However, you must not camp near monuments, on the coast, or in protected natural areas.
+Wild camping isn’t explicitly banned in France.
+However, you must not camp near monuments, along the coastline, or in protected natural areas.

-Camping in Italy – what to know about caravan travel
+Camping in Italy — what to know about motorhome travel

-In Italy, camping is only permitted at registered and designated campsites.
-Camping outside these areas is prohibited — both on public land and on private property.
+In Italy, camping is only permitted at designated, registered campsites.
+Wild camping is illegal — both on public land and on private property.

 Tips and Tricks for Your Vacation